Solar eclipse of May 29, 1919: Related eclipses

-Total solar eclipse of May 29, 1919, as emulated by Celestia.
+Total solar eclipse of May 29, 1919, as simulated by Celestia.

 Earlier eclipses related to the Theory of Relativity

 Before 1919 there were two eclipses in 1912 where this idea was almost proven, but there were outside factors against astronomers.
 The first eclipse in 1912 was on April 17, but superstition, underfunding, and time overwhelmed the astronomers on this date.
 The April 17 eclipse was nicknamed "The Titanic Eclipse", because it occurred two days after the sinking of the Titanic.
 There is a history of people connecting eclipses to "divine events", and due to the continued search and rescue of victims, people started to believe that the eclipse and wreck were connected.
 The surrounding superstition of the eclipse led to it being less a study on physics and more of a party.
 However, a lack of funding, preparation, and time of total coverage of the sun would have also caused issues for the astronomers.
 The second eclipse they wanted to photograph was on October 10, 1912, and it was unable to be photographed due to rain.